luapower/luapower-all/nw.md

 ## Transparent windows

-Transparent windows allow using the full alpha channel when drawing on them.
+Transparent windows (`transparent = true`) allow using the full alpha channel when drawing on them.
 They also come with some limitations (mostly from Windows):

   * they can't be framed so you must pass `frame = 'none'`.
   * they can't have views.